Eedo/Eedo/SETUP.md

 ## Inviting

-If you haven't already, you can invite the bot through the dashboard, on a server Exodus is already in, or by clicking [here.](https://discordapp.com/api/oauth2/authorize?client_id=449706234363510794&permissions=470281463&scope=bot).
+If you haven't already, you can invite the bot through the dashboard, on a server Eedo is already in, or by clicking [here.](https://invite.eedo.app/).

+Theres no need to configure permissions, as all the permissions selected are what the bot needs! **If you deselect permissions, you may be losing functionality with Eedo**, so talk with us on the support server if you have any questions about the permissions Eedo uses!

 ## Starting

-Congratulations on inviting Exodus!
-We are proud to serve you and your community.
-To start off, you can run `!settings` to get the list of modules you wish to enable.
-All of the modules that do not need configuring upon invite have already been enabled, so no need for immediate setup for those!
+Congratulations on inviting Eedo, your newest addition to your community!
+To start off, run the `/help` command to get a quick-start message that includes a link to our website and a support link to our support server.
+You can run `/settings` to configure the bot to how you wish.
+The bot comes ready out-of-the-box for simple use, so you don't need to configure anything to get started!

-Setup is extremely user-oriented, so you'll have ease-of-use while configuring the bot.
-If you need help, you can always run `!help` to bring up the easy-start message.
+Setup is easy to do!
+Configure the bot to how you want it to work for your community.
+If you need help, you can always run `/help` to bring up the quick-start message.

-If the bot does not respond on a command, you can always double check by using `!ping` or by pinging Exodus.
-If neither of those occur, please check that Exodus is online.
-If not, there is a possibility that you denied it key permissions.
-To fix this, simply add the `Administrator` permission to it.
-This will solve all future permission issues with the bot.
-Exodus **does NOT** abuse this permission, so no need to worry.
+If the bot does not respond to a command, you can always double check if the bot is online by using `/ping`.
+If the bot is online and is still not responding to commands, it might not have the correct permissions.
+To fix this, you can re-invite the bot to restore its original permissions.